Haley-B/ajl/README.md

 **Real-World Significance and Potential Impact**

 Our project addresses the significant underrepresentation of darker skin tones in medical imagery, which leads to misdiagnoses and delayed diagnoses, by incorporating skin tone-aware augmentation, balanced class sampling, and diverse datasets to ensure our AI model performs equitably and inclusively, reducing health disparities in diagnostic outcomes.

 ---

+## **🖼️ Impact Narrative**

+The underrepresentation of darker skin tones in medical imagery has profound implications on healthcare outcomes.
+A 2020 study revealed that only 18% of images in dermatology textbooks depicted dark skin tones, underscoring a significant gap in medical education.
+This lack of representation can lead to misdiagnoses or delayed diagnoses for patients with darker skin, further exacerbating health disparities.

+Other studies have found similarly concerning statistics:
+  - A 2018 study reported that only 4.5% of images in medical textbooks featured darker skin tones.
+  - A review of 15 nursing textbooks found that only 12.3% of photo images and 2.4% of drawn graphics represented dark skin tones.
+  - Another study analyzing 1,123 dermatology teaching images showed that just 14.9% featured skin of color (SoC), while 84.3% featured lighter tones.
+  - Skin conditions like eczema and alopecia, which are prevalent in SoC populations, were among the least represented.

+These disparities can have life-altering consequences.
+For example, research shows that melanoma—among the most deadly skin cancers—is diagnosed later and more aggressively in patients with darker skin due to lack of diagnostic familiarity.
+In one documented case, a biracial patient went undiagnosed with T-cell lymphoma for five years, being repeatedly misdiagnosed due to lack of awareness of how the condition appears on darker skin.

+In parallel, generative AI and diagnostic models trained disproportionately on light-skinned imagery may fail to recognize conditions in people with SoC, compounding existing inequalities in healthcare access and outcomes.

+By incorporating skin tone-aware augmentation, balanced class sampling, and diverse datasets, our project directly addresses these shortcomings.
+Our model development process prioritized fairness and inclusivity, creating AI that does not just perform well but performs equitably.

+Efforts like this are a step toward closing the diagnostic gap, enhancing medical education, and building AI systems that work for everyone—regardless of skin tone.
+As AI continues to expand its footprint in clinical tools, representation is not just ethical—it’s **lifesaving**.

+---

+---